top of page

 What Is Hashing

-Every Wednesday in the warm season, 1 or 2 people (the "Hares") plan a 2-5 mile trail somewhere around the Burlington area.
+Behind all this madness is a very fun tradition called "hashing."
+The Hash House Harriers are groups all over the world that play a type of scavenger hunt similar to paper chase or hare & hounds.
+The Burlington group hashes every Wednesday in the warm season.
+We have 1 or 2 people (the "Hares") plan a 2-5 mile trail somewhere around Chittenden county.
 Might be downtown, might be on a mountain, it's all up to the hares to decide.

 They head out ahead of everyone else (the "Hounds") stocked with flour and beer.
 Along the way, the hares lay flour marks on the ground which tell the pack where to go.
 Sometimes those marks might have everyone stop to sing a song or tell a (hopefully funny) joke.
 Most trails have 2 extra long stops where the pack catches up and grabs some beer.
 Below are some of the marks you might encounter.
 Don't worry about memorizing them though - we always explain them at the start!